 Tang Math New Year Challenge

 Game boards for grades kindergarten-6th challenge students to complete Greg Tang Math activities, math puzzles and games.
 Both digital and print versions are available, and you can also download certificates of completion.
-Find all the resources here
+Find all the resources here.

 New Year’s Party Math Activity

 This free download for 3rd-5th grade is from Teaching With a Mountain View, who consistently makes high quality products.
 In this differentiated activity, your students have the option to practice their addition and subtraction skills or ALL operations skills.
 Once they’ve completed their math tasks, they follow the directions (which allow for creativity) to create a unique New Year’s Party Scene!
+Find the link to download here.

 New Year “Matholution” Pennants